aksh0712/ANALYTICS_PROJECT-4/README.md

 11)  Build the different models such as Naive Bayes, Logistic Regression & Linear SVC with different vectors (Count Vector & TF-IDF) to get higher accuracy.

 12)  Again, for Dimensionality Reduction we need to implement Topic Modeling.
 It is used to classify text in a document to a particular topic.
-And then, to train LDA (LatentDirichletAllocation) model.
+And then, to train LDA (LatentDirichletAllocation) model to extracted the result as Topic Summaries.

-13) To implement Predictive Modelling we apply Machine Learning Techniques such as Logistic Regression and Linear model for better precision and higher accuracy.
+13) To implement Predictive Modelling we apply Machine Learning Techniques such as Logistic Regression and Linear model for both train & test dataset to get better precision and higher accuracy.